adc-connect/adcc/docs/installation.rst

       sudo apt-get install libopenblas-base

 2. **Compilation requirements:**
-   Before proceeding, make sure you have the ``python`` development headers and some essential build packages installed, for example
+   For compiling the Python extensions of adcc, you nee dto have the the ``python`` development headers and some essential build packages installed.
+   This can be achieved via

    .. code-block:: shell